-When you play a ZORK game, you talk to ZORK in plain English, typing in all your requests on your keyboard when you see the prompt (>).
+When you play a ZORK game, you talk to ZORK in plain English. typing in all your requests on your Apple keyboard when you see the prompt (>).
+(ZORK allows you to abbreviate some words. though, because you use them often.)
 When you have finished typing a line, press the RETURN key and ZORK will digest your request.

-ZORK usually acts as though your sentence begins with "I want to . . . ", although you should not type those words explicitly.
-ZORK then displays a response that tells you whether what you want to do is possible in the current situation, and if it is, whether anything interesting happens as a result.
+ZORK usually acts as though your sentence begins with "I want to . . . ". although you should not type those words explicitly.
+ZORK then displays a response that tells you whether what you want to do is possible in the current situation, and, if it is, whether anything interesting happens as a result.